xyfJASON/diffusion-models-pytorch/docs/CLIP Guidance.md

 Advanced arguments:

 - `--respace_steps RESPACE_STEPS`: faster sampling that uses respaced timesteps.
-- `--micro_batch MICRO_BATCH`: Batch size on each process.
+- `--batch_size BATCH_SIZE`: Batch size on each process.
 Sample by batch is faster, so set it as large as possible to fully utilize your devices.

 See more details by running `python sample_clip_guidance -h`.